-The Association is funding for major repairs and replacements based on estimated current replacement costs.
-Actual expenditures may vary from the estimated amounts and the variations may be material.
+The Association is using the pooling method to accumulate funds for future replacements.
+Funding for major repairs and replacements is based on estimated current replacement costs adjusted for inflation and a stated investment rate of return.
+Actual expenditures, inflation rates and investment returns may vary from the estimated amounts and the variations may be material.
 Therefore, amounts accumulated in the replacement fund may not be adequate to meet future needs.
 If additional funds are needed, the Association has the right to increase regular assessments, to levy special assessments, or it may delay major repairs and replacements until funds are available.
 The effect on future assessments has not been determined at this time.